 Published: 05/19/2025

-Thinking about opening a behavioral health practice in 2025?
+Thinking about opening a behavioral health practice?
 This guide breaks down the critical steps, from business planning to compliance, to help you launch successfully.

 Behavioral health encompasses the prevention, diagnosis, and treatment of mental health conditions and substance use disorders.
 The U.S. Surgeon General has declared mental health a national priority, especially post-COVID-19, with record-high demand for services across all age groups.